Prostatitis treatments

 The following are examples of complementary therapies that some men use.

-• Supplements or herbal remedies.
+- Supplements or herbal remedies.
 Researchers are currently looking into several plant extracts.
 Some men find they help to ease pain or urinary symptoms.
 A small amount of research suggests that quercetin and rye grass pollen may be helpful.
-Some men find that the plant extract saw palmetto helps, although there’s no scientific evidence for it.
+There is also some evidence that saw palmetto extract help reduce symptoms of prostatitis.
 If you are thinking about using supplements or herbal remedies, speak to your doctor or nurse.
 Some may have side effects or interfere with some treatments for prostatitis.

 Be very careful when buying herbal remedies over the internet.
 Many are made outside the UK and may not be high-quality.
 Many companies make claims that aren’t based on proper research.
 There may be no real evidence that their products work, and some may even be harmful.
 Remember that even if a product is ‘natural’, this doesn’t mean it is safe.
 For more information about using herbal remedies safely visit the MHRA website.